cloudmesh-community/book/chapters/in/ai-rest.md

 # Artificial Intelligence Service with REST

-:o: bibs missning - Added Bib refreneces in a ai.bib
+:o: bibs missning - Added new Bib references in ai.bib

 :o: terms usch as *GOOGLE_APPLICATION_CREDENTIALS* should be `GOOGLE_APPLICATION_CREDENTIALS` - Made chanages